BSFrance/BSFrance-stm32/README.md

   - Press the reset button once so the board restart in normal mode (run) and install the [STM32 Virtual COM Port driver](https://github.com/BSFrance/BSFrance-stm32/raw/master/stm32/tools/win/drivers/Virtual%20Com%20port%20driver%20V1.4.0.msi).

 You can now proceed with the Arduino core installation :
-  - download the [core repository](https://github.com/BSFrance/BSFrance-stm32/archive/master.zip) and unzip it to Documents / Arduino / hardware folder (you might also want to rename it BSFrance-stm32).
+  - download the [core repository](https://github.com/BSFrance/BSFrance-stm32/archive/master.zip) and unzip it to Documents / Arduino / hardware folder *see note below*.

-*Note : Documents / Arduino is the default location used by Arduino IDE, if you use another location the principle is the same.
-If there is no Hardware folder in Documents / Arduino create it and move the BSFrance-stm32 repository inside.*

   - Launch Arduino IDE, select BSFrance LoRaMx boards in the Tool / board menu, select your variant in the Tools / Specific board menu, finally select the correct serial port in the Tool / port menu.
 Your board is now ready to use with Arduino IDE.

+  *Note : Documents / Arduino is the default location of user fodlder set by Arduino IDE, if you use another location the principle is the same.
+If no Hardware folder is present in Documents / Arduino, create it, and move the BSFrance-stm32 repository inside.
+You might want to rename the unzipped directory BSFRance-stm32.*

 ### USB serial port